nayemalam/McGillCoop/README.md

 # ECSE321 Project Group 21

 _This README.md is a fillable template for the project submissions.
 Use the table provided below to document the hours and the responsibilities of team members individually.
 Create a separate table for each deliverable.
 Remove this comment before the first submission._
-#### Please visit our [wiki page](https://github.com/McGill-ECSE321-Winter2019/ecse321-group-project-21/wiki) where you can view all our work, including deliverables, project guidelines and meeting minutes.
+#### :start2:For more details, please visit our [wiki page](https://github.com/McGill-ECSE321-Winter2019/ecse321-group-project-21/wiki) where you can view all our work, including deliverables, project guidelines and meeting minutes.
 #

 ## Deliverable 1 - Requirements, Domain Model, Database Design